esp-rs/book/src/tooling/visual-studio-code.md

 ## Other IDEs

-Even though we have only covered VS Code because it has good support for Rust and is popular, there are other suitable IDEs.
-[CLion][clion] or [vim][vim] also have pretty good support for Rust, but we won't be covering them here.
+We chose to cover VS Code because it has good support for Rust and is popular among developers.
+There are also other IDEs available that have comparable Rust support, such as [CLion][clion] and [vim][vim], but these are outside of this book's scope.

 [clion]: https://www.jetbrains.com/clion/
 [vim]: https://www.vim.org/